 Book bags and/or books and other personal belongings are the responsibility of the student and must either be with the student or in the student's locker.
-Any personal belongings left in classrooms or hallways will be confiscated.
+Any personal belongings left in classrooms or hallways may be subject to confiscation.